ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/6-SpellsFeatsClassesItems.md

 1 Level of Tempest Domain or Zeal Domain Cleric will make you better at lightning damage, or fire and thunder damage, a limited number of times per short rest.
 Again, starting in Cleric grants medium armor and a shield.
 By activing Tempetous Wrath or the equivalent Zeal ability, you can cause one spell dealing the associated damage type to deal maximum damage.
 This is great for a single-target spell if you really want to keep a nuke in your back pocket, but it also applies to AOE, cone, and line spells.
 A Zeal Cleric 1 / Sorcerer 19 could drop a 9th level fireball and guarantee everyone hit is making their dex save against a max damage roll.

 Warlocks pick invocations at level 3.
 Options include Agonizing Blast, which turns Eldritch Blast into the most consistent source of DPS available in the game.
-They also choose a pact feature, of which Pact Weapon is a choice.
+They also choose a pact feature, of which Pact of the Blade is a choice.
 This allows you to transform any 1 melee weapon into a Pact Weapon, which retains its own stats except that it uses your Charisma to attack, and you are always considered proficient.
 This has great synergy with Sorcerer, Bard, and Paladin, who also rely on Charisma as a primary stat.
-You can dump Strength and Dexterity, and attack with your Pact Weapon or Eldritch Blast when you run out of spell slots or uses for your other class(es).
+You can dump Strength and Dexterity, and attack with your Pact Weapon or Eldritch Blast when you run out of spell slots or uses for your other class(es) abilities.

 At level 3, Artificers can become Battlesmiths.
 Battlesmiths use their Intelligence when attacking with any magical weapon (melee or ranged).
 They do not gain universal proficiency like a Pact Weapon, but otherwise any magical weapon they are proficient in becomes deadly.
 Artificers can therefor focus on maximizing Intelligence, while dumping Strength and Dexterity, and still be reliable in combat.
 This provides great synergy with Eldritch Knight or Psionic Fighters, all Wizards, and the Mystic class, as it combines your weapon attacks and your spellcasting under one stat.
 Artificers are also the only class natively proficient in firearms, and can use their artificing powers to transform a musket into a double-shot weapon that deals 1d12+ force damage.
 This also turns it into a magical weapon, using Intelligence instead of Dexterity.
 This will synergize with anything that makes ranged combat better, such as the Sharpshooter feat, or archery fighting style.
 An Artificer 3 could pivot into Rogue, and would have two attacks a round with their magic musket, giving two opportunities to trigger a sneak attack.
 An Artificer Battlesmith could pivot into Ranger, and succeed in two-weapon fighting and ranged combat, using Intelligence for both.